raineedust/The-Odin-Marina/README.md

 This is a mockup design of a marina business Landing Page, titled as **The Odin Marina**.

+For the best viewing experience, it is recommended to display the webpage on a desktop screen.

 ## Try it Out!

 This project is hosted on GitHub Pages.
 Feel free to [try it out](https://raineedust.github.io/odin-landing-page/)!